L3o-pold/laravel-chunk-upload-wiki/Usage/Controller.md

 ## Saving

-In the example we are moving final file (all chunks merged into single file) to desired destination (files are added to directories based on the mime type), thanks to move function the chunk is removed.
+In the example we are moving final file (all chunks merged into single file) to desired destination (directory built from the files mime type).
+Thanks to move function the chunk is removed.

 You are free to change this implementation.
 If you are not planing to use a move function, then you are responsible for deleting the chunk file.